chchch/upama/README.md

 A live demo of upama.php in action can be found at http://saktumiva.org/wiki:dravyasamuddesa:start.

 The code for the plugin and template used on saktumiva.org, which runs on DokuWiki, is in the dokuwiki directory.
-The plugin includes a the hyphenation engine hypher (https://github.com/bramstein/hypher) with a Sanskrit hyphenation library (both IAST and indic scripts supported) as well as a some functions based on sanscript.js (https://github.com/sanskrit/sanscript) to convert between scripts.
+The plugin includes the hyphenation engine hypher (https://github.com/bramstein/hypher) with a Sanskrit hyphenation library (both IAST and indic scripts supported) as well as a some functions based on sanscript.js (https://github.com/sanskrit/sanscript) to convert between scripts.